-If one genre was to stand out in the 70s that would be the disaster genre; Airport (1970), The Andromeda Strain (1971), The Poseidon Adventure (1972), The Towering Inferno (1974), Earthquake (1974), Avalanche (1978), Damnation Alley (1979), The Swarm (1978) and Meteor (1979) just to name a few, inundated theatres in the 70s.
-What makes Two-Minute Warning stand out among these is that one doesn’t normally consider a mad sniper a disaster, even if it’s at championship football game.
-Sure it can really ruin your whole day but is a guy with a gun on par with a tidal wave overturning a luxury liner or a meteor heading for Earth?
-Yet this film was marketed as a disaster movie, and it even had the standard “actor boxes” that appear at the bottom of most 70s disaster movie posters, which unfortunately resulted in the film being a disaster but not in the way the studio had hoped.
+If one genre was to stand out in the 70s that would have to be the disaster genre with films like Airport (1970), The Andromeda Strain (1971), The Poseidon Adventure (1972), The Towering Inferno (1974), Earthquake (1974), Avalanche (1978), Damnation Alley (1979), The Swarm (1978) and Meteor (1979) populating the theatres throughout the 70s, but today we will talk about a film that focused on a different kind of disaster.
+Two-Minute Warning stands out from among these other films because one doesn’t normally consider a mad sniper a disaster, even if it’s at a championship football game, and sure, it can really ruin your whole day but is some crazy dude with a gun on par with a tidal wave overturning a luxury liner or a meteor heading for Earth?
+Yet this film was marketed as a disaster movie, it even had the standard “actor boxes” that appear at the bottom of most 70s disaster movie posters, which unfortunately resulted in the film being a disaster, just not in the way the studio had hoped.

 Two-Minute Warning may not have the awesome spectacle of The Poseidon Adventure or The Towering Inferno but it does have the same formula for its casting; collect a large number of relatively known actors, give them quirky backstories, and then throw them in danger.
 In the category of innocent bystanders the film gives us Stu Sandman (Jack Klugman) a gambler who owes a great deal of money to his bookie and if his team loses he will be killed, he’s sitting next to a kindly priest (Mitchell Ryan) who got tickets from the aging quarterback, then we have elderly pickpocket (Walter Pidgeon) and his young accomplice (Juli Bridges) who the film cuts to randomly to show them lifting wallets, next we have a young married couple Mike (Beau Bridges) and Peggy Ramsay (Pamela Bellwood) who have come to the big game with their kids despite Mike recently losing his job, next is Al (David Groh) a football fan who begins flirting with Lucy (Marilyn Hassett) when he notices her date (Jon Korkes) is more interested in the game than in her, and finally we have Steve (David Jansen) and Janet (Gena Rowlands), an argumentative middle-aged couple who bicker throughout the movie because if you don’t have an estranged couple in your disaster movie you’ve missed one of the most standard tropes of the genre.

-A movie about a crazy sniper should not be boring, and it was done well just a few years earlier with Dirty Harry, but in that film it was about the cat and mouse game between Harry Callahan and the Scorpio Killer, while in Two-Minute Warning there is no interaction between the villain and the heroes at all.
+A movie about a crazy sniper should not be boring, and it was done well just a few years earlier with Dirty Harry, but in that film, it was about the cat-and-mouse game between Harry Callahan and the Scorpio Killer, while in Two-Minute Warning there is no interaction between the villain and the heroes at all.
 It’s one thing to have a basically faceless killer but then you have to flesh out the characters that are going after him.
-Instead we get Charlton Heston as the generic police captain and John Cassavetes as the even shallower SWAT commander.
+Instead, we get Charlton Heston as the generic police captain and John Cassavetes as the even shallower SWAT commander.
 Aside from growling at each other, and randomly spouting tactical gibberish, these two have little impact on the plot.
-Any moment spent with them feels like a padding of the screen time.
-Which leads us to one of the film’s biggest problems; the almost complete lack of anything happening in the film’s two hour running time.
+Any moment spent with them feels like padding of the screen time.
+This leads us to one of the film’s biggest problems; the almost complete lack of anything happening in the film’s two-hour running time.
 The film is called Two-Minute Warning for no actual reason aside from it being a football term and a catchy title for a thriller, and to give some kind of arbitrary deadline for the heroes.

-Two-Minute Warning fails on pretty much every level; as a disaster movie we don’t get any of the awesome special effects fueled carnage one would expect, as a cop thriller we only see our heroes completely suck at their jobs, and as a drama we get a collection of vignettes that never once has us giving a damn about any of them getting out of the stadium alive.
+Two-Minute Warning fails on pretty much every level; as a disaster movie we don’t get any of the awesome special effects-fueled carnage one would expect, as a cop thriller we only see our heroes completely suck at their jobs, and as a drama, we get a collection of vignettes that never once has us giving a damn about any of them getting out of the stadium alive.
 And then to top it all off the menacing killer has less personality than the shark from Jaws.
-On an interesting note NBC was uncomfortable with the idea of a homicidal sniper acting alone and without apparent motivation, so for the television version they shot new footage that show that the shootings were just a cover for a nearby heist.
-I don’t know if this fleshing out of the killer and his motivations could have helped this movie, it certainly couldn’t have hurt it, but not enough for me to want to track down that version.
+On an interesting note, NBC was uncomfortable with the idea of a homicidal sniper acting alone and without apparent motivation, so for the television version they shot new footage that shows that the shootings were just a cover for a nearby heist.
+I don’t know if this fleshing-out of the killer and his motivations could have helped this movie, it certainly couldn’t have hurt it, but not enough for me to want to track down that version.

 Note: At one point in the movie Heston is giving Cassavetes shit about wanting his men free reign to take out the sniper, “What is it with you?
 You just can’t wait to crank up those fancy M-16s.
 Dragging him down in a garbage bag may be your idea of a routine operation, god knows your people are good at it, but I’m the peace officer around here and it scares me.”
 A strange sentiment to hear coming from a guy who would become the NRA spokesman for years